California proposes new oil drilling ban near neighborhoods

 The Western States Petroleum Association, an oil and gas interest group, blasted the proposed rules as an “activist assault on California’s way of life, economy and people” in a statement from President Catherine Reheis-Boyd.

+He was joined in Wilmington by state lawmakers who have long pushed for setbacks and doctors who spoke about the dangers of oil pollution for people who live nearby, particularly expectant mothers and children.

+“I am tired of my district being called ‘asthma alley,'” said state Sen. Lena Gonzalez, a Democrat who represents southeast Los Angeles County.

-The California Geologic Energy Management Division, known as CalGEM, regulates the state’s oil industry and issues permits for new drilling.
-Newsom changed the agency’s name and directed it to focus more on health and safety when he took office in 2019, specifically telling the division to consider setbacks around oil drilling to protect community health.
-The rules released Thursday are the result of that process.
+The rules were proposed by the California Geologic Energy Management Division, known as CalGEM, which regulates the state’s oil industry and issues drilling permits.
+Newsom directed it to focus on health and safety when he took office in 2019, specifically telling the division to consider setbacks around oil drilling to protect community health.
+The state received more than 40,000 public comments on the draft rules and convened a 15-member panel of public health experts to research the effects of neighborhood oil drilling on health and safety.

-Once the rules are finalized, it will be at least another year before they take effect, likely in 2023, said Wade Crowfoot, secretary of the California Natural Resources Agency.

 Wells within 3,200 feet of community sites account for about a third of the state’s oil extraction, Crowfoot said.
 There are about 32,400 wells in that zone, said Erin Mellon, a Newsom spokeswoman.
 Community sites include homes and apartments, preschools and K-12 schools, day cares, businesses, and health care facilities such as hospitals and nursing homes.

-Wells within the 3,200-foot zone would not be shut down but would be required to meet a host of new safety requirements, including comprehensive leak detection and response plans, technology that allows for vapor recovery, water sampling and a reduction of nighttime lighting and dust.
-Those rules are designed to limit health effects such as asthma and pregnancy complications, and cut nuisances like noise pollution.
+Existing wells would not be shut down but would be required to meet many new pollution control measures, including comprehensive leak detection and response plans, vapor recovery, water sampling and a reduction of nighttime lighting and dust.
+They are designed to limit health effects such as asthma and pregnancy complications, and cut nuisances like noise pollution.

-It would be legally difficult for the state to shut down those wells, but administration officials said they hope the new rules will be burdensome enough to prompt some drillers to close them.
-Well operators would be financially responsible for meeting the requirements and have one to two years to do so, state officials said.
+Administration officials said they hope the new rules will be burdensome enough to prompt some drillers to close the wells.
+Operators would be financially responsible for meeting the requirements and have one to two years to do so.

-Blumenfeld said the rules are intended to send a strong signal to existing drillers that “they’re going to have to invest a significant amount of time, money and attention in order to get into compliance.”
+Jared Blumenfeld, California’s environmental protection secretary, said the rules signal to existing drillers that “they’re going to have to invest a significant amount of time, money and attention in order to get into compliance.”

-The state received more than 40,000 public comments on the draft rules and convened a 15-member panel of public health experts to research the effects of neighborhood oil drilling on health and safety.
-State officials said they plan to release findings from the health panel Thursday but will not release the full report until the final plan is ready.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.